Mach1Studios/m1-research-blog/content/posts/Multichannel-Codec-Support.md

  - `join`

 #### Channel Ordering
-The following is an example of making a discretely handled 8 channels of audio.
+The following is an example of making a discretely handled 8 channel audio file.

 #### `amerge`
 ```bash